Menu

 return {"report": report, "messages": [response]}

-Step 6 — Quality Check with Conditional Routing
+Step 6 — How Does the Quality Check Work with Conditional Routing?

-The quality check inspects the report and decides: is it complete?
-If required fields are missing or sections are empty, it flags a retry.
+The quality check opens up the report and asks a simple question: did we get everything?
+If key fields are gone or sections sit empty, the node flags a redo.

 python